the-mskd-dev/Flux/README.md

 ## Tech

-- Android : A full native Android app
+- Android: A full native Android app
-- Kotlin : Native Android language
+- Kotlin: Native Android language
-- Jetpack Compose : To build the UI
+- Jetpack Compose: To build the UI
-- Material 3 Expressive : To get a fresh UI (I did my best)
+- Material 3 Expressive: To get a fresh UI (I did my best)
-- Jetpack Navigation 3 : New Navigation framework from Jetpack library
+- Jetpack Navigation 3: New Navigation framework from Jetpack library
-- Media3 : Media player
+- Media3/ExoPlayer: Media player
-- TMDB API : To get medias information
+- TMDB API: To get medias information
-- Koin : Dependencies injection
+- Koin: Dependencies injection
-- Ktor : HTTP requests
+- Ktor: HTTP requests
-- Coil : Image management
+- Coil: Image management
-- Room : Database
+- Room: Database

 ## How to use

-This app use your video files (>5min) and then use TMBD to get information.
+This app use your video files and then use TMBD to get information.

 To use TMDB, you need to **pass a TMDB Token**, and your files need to have a **specific formatted name**